Starmute/KORS_rating/README.md

 # Commits per month

-Code activity should be considered extremely
+Code activity should be considered critical to project success.
+It is the definition of whether a project is alive or dead.
+We assign it a rating of 3 in the weighted system.

 Take the median number of commits per month over the past three months, divide by 2, and subtract 5.
 Don’t round.
 Range is [0, 10], unless commits are zero, in which an additional five points will be deducted.